FriendsOfAkeneo/CustomEntityBundle/docs/cookbook.md

                     data_name: rd.name
 ```

-You should now see a new text field to filter the list, try it to ensure the filtering is working.
+Clear Symfony cache and rebuild your assets and uou should now see a new text field to filter the list, try it to ensure the filtering is working.

 #### Make the list sortable: